KISS OF A SAVAGE

 NOTES IN THE MORNING

-LISTS AND LINKS: Cordwainer Smith - a dream based on Meredith Ann Pierce: Arenna, Freed - time-travel - Only in San Francisco - dream beings - aliens - dating advice - Emily Joy visits the time-bubble museum in Prisons and Stripes
+LISTS AND LINKS: Cordwainer Smith - a dream based on Meredith Ann Pierce: Arenna, Freed - time-travel - Only in San Francisco - dream beings - aliens - kisses - dating advice - dream museums - Emily Joy visits this very time-bubble museum in Prisons and Stripes

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books